Adolf Brand: Career

 Brand became involved in Magnus Hirschfeld's Scientific-Humanitarian Committee (the first public homosexual rights organization), until there was a split in 1903.

 That year, Brand formed Gemeinschaft der Eigenen with the scientist (and principal theorist) Benedict Friedlaender and Wilhelm Jansen.
+The GdE met weekly at Brand's house.
 To this new group, male-male love, in particular that of an older man for a youth, was viewed as a simple aspect of virile manliness available to all men; they rejected the medical theories of doctors such as Magnus Hirschfeld who found that a gay man was a certain type of person, the intermediate sex.
 The GdE was a sort of scouting movement that echoed the warrior creed of Sparta and the ideals of pederasty in Ancient Greece, and the ideas on pedagogic eros of Gustav Wyneken.
-The GdE was heavily involved with camping and trekking and occasionally practised nudism – the latter then common as part of the Nacktkultur ('culture of nudity') sweeping Germany.
+The GdE was heavily involved with camping and trekking.
+They occasionally practised nudism – the latter then common as part of the Nacktkultur ('culture of nudity') sweeping Germany.
 In the 1920s this would develop into the Freikörperkultur under Adolf Koch.

 The Gemeinschaft opposed Hirschfeld and the Scientific-Humanitarian Committee's stance that homosexuality existed on a continuum with femininity.
 Brand and the Gemeinschaft instead believed that homosexuality was the epitome of manliness and brotherly love, to be expressed by any man.
 The group tended towards elitism who based their ideas of attractiveness around Germanic racial purity.
 Their views towards women were often misogynistic.
 The Gemeinschaft followed a strategy of outing high-visibility homosexuals.
 They termed this strategy the "path over corpses" (Weg uber Leichen).

 The GdE was similar to other such groups in Germany at the time, such as the Wandervogel.
 Wilhelm Jansen, co-founder of the Gemeinschaft der Eigenen, was one of the chief financial supporters of the Wandervogel and also a leader in it.

-The writings and theories of the romantic anarchist John Henry Mackay (1864–1933) had a significant influence on the GdE from 1906.
+The writings and theories of the romantic anarchist John Mackay had a significant influence on the GdE from 1906.
 Mackay had lived in Berlin for a decade and had become a friend of Friedlaender, who did not share the anarchist leanings of Brand and Mackay, favoring instead the thinking on 'natural rights' and land reform, then current in Germany.

 Brand was imprisoned multiple times for his actions.
-Even in court, he unapologetically identified with his homosexuality.
+Even in court, he unapologetically identified with his bisexuality.